Scrobbler 2.0 doesn't scrobble all the tracks of an audio stream

 I see that I can reuse the old scrobbler plug-in for the time being as soon as 3.4 will show up in my distro's repository.
 I agree that this feature is for sure not the most urgent.
 Here the point is again, as already for feature #109, I am not too sure, if there is anybody else besides me who really cares about this too much.
 If this turns out to be the case, then maybe I can provide a proposal for the needed extensions if I find the time to.
 Then we could use it as a starting point in order to arrive at an extension fitting to the quality standards of the new plugin at some point.

-#5 Updated by Michael Jacobs almost 6 years ago
+#5 Updated by Michael Jacobs about 6 years ago

 John Lindgren wrote: